Emerald ash borer: Range

 The native range of the emerald ash borer is temperate north-eastern Asia, which includes Russia, Mongolia, northern China, Japan, and Korea.

 The beetle is invasive in North America where it has a core population in Michigan and surrounding states and provinces.
-Populations are more scattered outside the core area, and the edges of its known distribution range north to Ontario, south to northern Louisiana, west to Colorado, and east to New Brunswick, and in the Pacific Northwest in Oregon.
+Populations are more scattered outside the core area, and the edges of its known distribution range north to Ontario, south to northern Louisiana, west to Nebraska, and east to New Brunswick.
+Satellite populations exist in Colorado and in the Pacific Northwest in Oregon.
 In eastern Europe, a population was found in Moscow in 2003.
 From 2003 to 2016, this population has spread west towards the European Union at up to 40 km per year and is expected to reach central Europe between 2031 and 2036.
 Although not recorded from the European Union as of 2019, it has already spread to far eastern Ukraine from neighboring Russia.